CloudCosmos/newsfetch.tech/docs/intro.md

 ### Project Structure

-NewsFetch has various sub-projects, and others are being implemented and will be added.
+NewsFetch has various subprojects, and others are being implemented and will be added.
-All sub-projects will be based on Python and will follow the same structure.
-The general installation instructions for each sub-project will be same.
+All subprojects will be based on Python and will follow the same structure.
+The general installation instructions for each subproject will be same.
-Any specific instructions for a sub-project will be mentioned in the respective sub-project's documentation.
+Any specific instructions for a subproject will be mentioned in the respective subproject's documentation.

 - [NewsFetch Core](https://github.com/NewsFetch/NewsFetch/tree/main/newsfetch-core) - Core library for NewsFetch
 - [NewsFetch Common Crawl](https://github.com/NewsFetch/NewsFetch/tree/main/newsfetch-common-crawl) - Common Crawl related tools